shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 Writing and maintaining tests can sometimes feel like a distraction, but if you integrate them into your development process we believe that the benefits are worth it.

+Before going further, wanted to share a video of how our tests look like when they are running.
+Our whole suite of tests takes about 10 minutes, so I’ve cut the video down to only a minute.

+<iframe width="768" height="505" src="https://www.youtube.com/embed/-UVkVXbX8zw" frameborder="0" allowfullscreen></iframe>

 Early on we decided to focus on **end-to-end tests** as opposed to unit tests.
 This choice was a natural one for us:

 + as a pragmatic engineering team we wanted to get as much code coverage with as little work as possible.